MinionEnjoyer/Pawcap-Network-Handshake-Wrapper/DOCUMENTATION.md

 | Method | Endpoint | Body | Description |
 |--------|----------|------|-------------|
 | POST | `/api/settings/name` | `{"name": "string"}` | Update device name (max 32 chars, persists to config) |

 ---

-## Legal Disclaimer

-Pawcap is intended for **authorized security testing and educational purposes only**.
-Capturing WiFi handshakes from networks you don't own or have explicit permission to test is illegal in most jurisdictions.

-**You are responsible for:**
-- Only targeting networks you own or have written authorization to test
-- Adding your own networks to the whitelist to prevent accidental capture
-- Complying with all applicable local, state, and federal laws
-- Understanding that deauthentication attacks disrupt legitimate network connections

-The authors assume no liability for misuse of this tool.

----